rehierl/node-tree-outliner/3-basic-design/3-0-1-nxn-relation.md

   i.e. `z` is subsequent to `x` and presequent to `y`
 * `(y next-sibling-of x) <=> (x previous-sibling-of y)`

-Note that it is assumed that the overall order of nodes includes the relationship of parent and child nodes.
+Note that it is assumed that the overall order of nodes also defines the order of parent nodes with regards to their child nodes:

 * `(p < c)`, if `(p parent-of c)`

+and consequently

+* `(p < d)`, if `(p descendant-of d)`

 Note also, that all nodes are ordered according to the same order, regardless of which entities these nodes represent.
-That is, the nodes of a tree are not split into one or more groups which are then ordered separately (e.g. the display of a file-system: folders, then files).
+That is, the nodes of a tree are not split into one or more groups which are then ordered independent of each other (e.g. the display of a file-system: first the folders, then the files).

 <!-- ======================================================================= -->
 ## (p contains c)